Scholarship Skills Winter 2013

 Rubric for talks

 Course Overview: The purpose of this course is to make you better scholars.
 In particular it attempts to make you better researchers, better writers, better presenters, and better reviewers.
 It concentrates on your reading, writing and composition skills.
-The course concentrates on both the production and consumption of the “media” used by computer scientists to communicate today.
+The course deals with both the production and consumption of the “media” used by computer scientists to communicate today.

 Instructors:

-Office hours: Monday 11:30–noon and Wednesday 11:15–11:50.
-It's also fine to just wander by my office and see if I'm free, or send an email or telephone me to set up an appointment at an alternative time.
+Office hours: Monday 13:00–14:00, or by appointment.
+It's also fine to just wander by my office and see if I'm free, and if not, to set up an appointment.
+To set up an appointment at an alternative time, please use the telephone

 Links